goldfish swimmingAbout me/this blog

 What works for me might not work for another person.
 But then again, it might.

-But the journey is far from straight forward – as I’ve documented in my blog – and it’s harder than you can imagine to kick the pain, grief, and trauma.
+The journey is far from straight forward – as I’ve documented in my blog – and it’s harder than you can imagine to kick your pain, grief, and trauma.

-The rewards however, include freedoms you can’t imagine when trapped in the fortresses you’ve built to keep yourself safe.
-That same fortress eventually shrinks and threatens to choke you – but it doesn’t have to.
+It’s worth it, though.
+The rewards include freedoms you can’t imagine when trapped in the fortress you’ve built to keep yourself safe.
+Thing about those fortresses is that eventually the same walls that protect you, start to shrink and threaten to choke you – but it doesn’t have to be that way.

-There’s only one person who can make it happen, though.
-Yourself.
+However, there’s only one person who can make it happen.
+You!

 I started writing this blog out of desperation.